 The good news is that roads in Great Britain are some of the safest in the world, and over recent years have been getting even safer.
 In 2006 there were 31,845 people killed or seriously injured (KSI) on roads in Great Britain, 1,174 of them in Essex.
 By 2018 this had fallen to 27,295 for Great Britain and 931 for Essex.

 The Safer Essex Roads Partnership (SERP) is working to continue this reduction in casualty numbers, with a target to reduce the number of KSIs in 2020 by 40% from the 2005-2009 average.
-However, this is merely an interim target as we believe one casualty is one too many, so the ultimate aim is for no KSIs on the roads in Essex – this is known as ‘Vision Zero’.
-During 2015 in Essex, 44 people were killed in road traffic collisions, so to acheive this ambitious vision everyone needs to work together and make small changes to how they use the road.
+However, this is merely an interim target as we believe one casualty is one too many, so the ultimate aim is for no KSIs on the roads of Essex – this is known as ‘Vision Zero’.
+During 2018 there were 49 people killed in road traffic collisions on the roads of Essex, so to achieve this vision everyone needs to work together and make small changes to how they use the road.

 Our word clouds show the most commonly used descriptive words from records for serious and fatal collisions that took place during 2015 (images courtesy of tagul.com).
 Each cloud shows the words that appear most frequently for each user group, where somebody from that user group contributed towards the collision.